kekse1/count.php/README.md

 > **Note**
 > With enabled `raw` setting this command line interface won't be shown (because this mode is
-> for using the script within other PHP scripts) - unless you define a parameter in the cmd line.
+> for using the script within other PHP scripts) - **except** if you define a parameter in the cmd line.

 > **Note**
-> The default action is (like) `--values/v`, whereas the `--help/-?` output needs to be called exactly.
+> The default action is now `--values/v`, whereas the `--help/-?` output needs to be explicitly called.

 ##### The argument vector
 Just run the script without parameters to see all possible `argv[]` options.
 Here's the current list